Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 The Lighthouse

-Another restaurant attached to a hostel the Lighthouse is a popular cafe with a varied menu covering local specialties through to western classics like smoothies, burgers, salads, and cheesecake.
+Another Karakol restaurant attached to a hostel, the Lighthouse is a popular cafe with a varied menu covering local specialties through to Western classics like smoothies, burgers, salads, and cheesecake.

 If you are looking for a greater challenge than skiing the groomed trails of Karakol, you might like to explore the backcountry in and around Karakol.